Tornado Alley Photo Workshop

 - Day 8: It's another day of following weather models and hedging our bets on the best storm activity.
 Fingers crossed we'll get lucky on our final chase day.

-- Day 8: It's hard to believe our storm chasing adventure is over!
+- Day 9: It's hard to believe our storm chasing adventure is over!
 We hold one final post-processing session before starting the long drive back to Oklahoma City.
 You can plan your return travel for anytime after 4PM on May 22nd.

 Logistics

 Please arrive in Oklahoma City in time for our 7PM orientation session on May 14th at our hotel near the airport.
-Transportation is provided during the workshop in comfortable vans.
+Transportation is provided during the workshop in a comfortable van.
 All participants will have a window seat and access to onboard wifi.
 Please limit yourself to one suitcase along with your camera bag & tripod.
 We'll be spending a lot of time on the road chasing the next big storm, so bring things to keep yourself comfortable and entertained on the road.

 During our 7 full days of storm chasing, we don't know where we'll end up.
 That is why we are including lodging on this workshop.
 We'll stay at the most convenient town to where we finish for the night.
 Depending on where the storms take us, the types of hotels we stay at may vary considerably from night to night.
 Each morning we'll meet together for a quick rendezvous to discuss the latest data and our plans for the coming day.
 Sometimes storm chasing can take us north into Canada, so make sure you bring a passport with at least 6 month of validity before expiration.